Alex Davies-Jones: In opposition (2019–2024)

-In government (2024–present)
+In government (2024–2026)

 At the 2024 general election, Davies-Jones was re-elected as MP for Pontypridd with a decreased vote share of 41.2% and an increased majority of 8,402.

 Following Labour's victory in the 2024 general election, Davies-Jones was appointed to government as Parliamentary Under-Secretary of State for Victims in the Ministry of Justice on 9 July 2024, serving under Prime Minister Keir Starmer.

 As a government minister, Davies-Jones has consistently supported Labour's legislative agenda whilst maintaining perfect party loyalty.
-In November 2024, she voted in favour of the Terminally Ill Adults (End of Life) Bill on 29 November 2024, which proposes to legalise assisted suicide.
+In November 2024, she voted in favour of the Terminally Ill Adults (End of Life) Bill on 29 November 2024, which proposes to legalise assisted dying.

-She has supported key Labour government policies including the Employment Rights Bill on 21 October 2024, which strengthens workers' rights and trade union recognition, and the Great British Energy Bill on 5 September 2024, establishing a publicly-owned energy company.

-On taxation policy, Davies-Jones has supported the government's position on increasing taxes on capital gains and energy companies, voting on 6 November 2024 for measures including higher capital gains tax rates and extended energy profits levy.

-She has also voted for Labour's controversial decision to remove Winter Fuel Payment from most pensioners on 10 September 2024, supporting means-testing the benefit.
-On constitutional reform, Davies-Jones supported the House of Lords (Hereditary Peers) Bill on 15 October 2024, which removes hereditary peers from the upper chamber.
+Davies-Jones resigned from the government on 12 May 2026, calling on Keir Starmer to set out a timetable for his resignation.

 Controversies and investigations

 Declared interests

 According to her register of interests as of September 2024, Davies-Jones declared gifts totalling £1,158, including £700 from the gambling industry and £458 from the telecommunications sector.
 She also declared donations totalling £23,000, comprising £10,000 from a private individual and £13,000 from trade unions.
 The gambling industry gift was received during her tenure as Shadow Minister for Tech, Gambling and Digital Economy, a role that included oversight of gambling policy.